...And the Woman Clothed with the Sun: Development

 In July 2015, NBC announced that the ninth episode of the season would be titled "...And the Woman Clothed with the Sun", with co-executive producer Jeff Vlaming, Helen Shang, series creator Bryan Fuller, and executive producer Steve Lightfoot writing the episode and John Dahl directing.
 This was Fuller's 29th writing credit, Lightfoot's 18th writing credit, Vlaming's fifth writing credit, Shang's first writing credit, and Dahl's second directing credit.
 The episode was originally scheduled to air on July 30, 2015, but it moved to August 1, 2015, when NBC decided to move the rest of the season to Saturdays.

 Reception

 Viewers

 The episode was watched by 1.02 million viewers, earning a 0.3/1 in the 18-49 rating demographics on the Nielson ratings scale.
 This means that 0.3 percent of all households with televisions watched the episode, while 1 percent of all households watching television at that time watched it.
 This was a slight increase from the previous episode, which was watched by 0.96 million viewers with a 0.3/1 in the 18-49 demographics.
-With these ratings, Hannibal ranked third on its timeslot and ninth for the night in the 18-49 demographics, behind a Running Wild with Bear Grylls rerun, two Home Free reruns, two 48 Hours episodes, Bostom EMS, and two Family Feud episodes.
+With these ratings, Hannibal ranked third on its timeslot and ninth for the night in the 18-49 demographics, behind a Running Wild with Bear Grylls rerun, two Home Free reruns, two 48 Hours episodes, Boston EMS, and two Family Feud episodes.

 With DVR factored, the episode was watched by 1.52 million viewers with a 0.5 on the 18-49 demo.